AnatuGreen/BillCalculator/README.md

 # BillCalculator
 This is an app built for my own convenience to help calculate the monthly shared bill in my compound

-It is to solve a personal problem of repetetive task but I hope someone finds it helpful someday
+It is to solve a personal problem of repetitive task but I hope someone finds it helpful someday

+Access the site here: https://anatugreen.github.io/BillCalculator/